SciTools/iris/docs/iris/src/developers_guide/pulls.rst

 * Have new tests been provided for all additional functionality?

-* Do all modified and new sourcefiles pass PEP8?
+* Do all modified and new source files pass PEP8?

  * PEP8_ is the Python source code style guide.
  * There is a python module for checking pep8 compliance: python-pep8_
- * a standard Iris test checks that all sourcefiles meet PEP8 compliance (see "iris.tests.test_coding_standards.TestCodeFormat").
+ * a standard Iris test checks that all source files meet PEP8 compliance (see "iris.tests.test_coding_standards.TestCodeFormat").

-* Do all modified and new sourcefiles have a correct, up-to-date copyright header?
+* Do all modified and new source files have a correct, up-to-date copyright header?

- * a standard Iris test checks that all sourcefiles include a copyright message, including the correct year of the latest change (see "iris.tests.test_coding_standards.TestLicenseHeaders").
+ * a standard Iris test checks that all source files include a copyright message, including the correct year of the latest change (see "iris.tests.test_coding_standards.TestLicenseHeaders").